Bosnian mujahideen: Bosnian War

 In the breakup of Yugoslavia in 1991, Slovenia and Croatia declared independence.
 War broke out in Croatia between the Croatian Army and the breakaway Serb Krajina.
-Meanwhile, the Bosnian Muslim leadership opted for independence.
-Serbs established autonomous provinces and Bosnian Croats took similar steps.
+Meanwhile, the Bosnian Muslims voted for independence.
+Bosnian Serbs declared an autonomous province, independent of Bosnia, and Bosnian Croats took similar steps.
 The war broke out in April 1992.

-Muslim countries came to support the Bosnian Muslims and an independent Bosnia and Herzegovina.
-Support came from Iran, Pakistan, Saudi Arabia, Turkey, and other Muslim countries.
+Muslim foreign fighters came to support the Bosnian Muslims and an independent Bosnia and Herzegovina.
 There were also Islamist organizations and Muslim non-profit organizations and charitable trusts that supported the Bosnian Muslims.
-Muslim foreign fighters joined the Bosnian Muslim side.

-Volunteer mujahideen arrived from all around the world, including Afghanistan, Egypt, France, Indonesia, Iraq, Iran, Lebanon, Malaysia, Morocco, Pakistan, Russia (especially around Chechnya and Dagestan), Saudi Arabia, Spain, Thailand, Turkey, the United Kingdom, the United States and Yemen.
-The Bosnian mujahideen were primarily from Iran, Afghanistan and Arab countries.
+Volunteers arrived from all around the world, including Afghanistan, Egypt, France, Indonesia, Iraq, Iran, Lebanon, Malaysia, Morocco, Pakistan, Russia (especially around Chechnya and Dagestan), Saudi Arabia, Spain, Thailand, Turkey, the United Kingdom, the United States, Somalia and Yemen.
+The Bosnian mujahideen were primarily from Iran, Afghanistan and numerous Arab countries.

-Foreign mujahideen arrived in central Bosnia in the second half of 1992 with the aim of fighting for Islam, helping their Bosnian Muslim co-religionists to defend themselves from the Serb and Croat forces.
+Foreign volunteers arrived in central Bosnia in the second half of 1992 with the aim of helping their Bosnian Muslim co-religionists to defend themselves from the Serb and Croat forces.
 Some originally went as humanitarian workers, while some of them were considered criminals in their home countries for illegally travelling to Bosnia and becoming soldiers.
 On 13 August 1993, the Bosnian government officially organized foreign volunteers into the detachment known as El Mudžahid in order to impose control and order.
 Initially, the foreign mujahideen gave food and other basic necessities to the local Muslim population, who were deprived of such by the Serb forces.
 Once hostilities broke out between the Bosnian government and the Croat forces (HVO), the mujahideen also participated in battles against the HVO alongside ARBiH units.

-The foreign mujahideen recruited local young men, offering them military training, uniforms and weapons.
-As a result, some Bosniaks joined the foreign mujahideen and in the process became local mujahideen.
-They imitated the foreigners in both dress and behaviour, to such an extent that it was sometimes, according to the International Criminal Tribunal for the former Yugoslavia (ICTY) documentation in subsequent war crimes trials, "difficult to distinguish between the two groups".
+The foreign volunteers sometimes recruited local young men into the foreign units.
+Accordingly, the International Criminal Tribunal for the former Yugoslavia (ICTY) noted that it was sometimes "difficult to distinguish between the two groups".
 For that reason, the ICTY has used the term "Mujahideen" (which they spell Mujahedin) for both fighters from Arab countries, and also local Muslims who joined the mujahideen units.